-Tom will be monitoring your child’s attendance and making regular contact in order to support you to make improvements with your child’s attendance.
-If no improvements are made, then unfortunately the school has no option but to refer you to the Education Welfare Service to take further action, which may include a penalty notice or prosecution.
+Mel will be monitoring your child’s attendance and making regular contact in order to support you to make improvements with your child’s attendance.
+If no improvements are made, then unfortunately the school has no option but to refer you to the Education Welfare to take further action, which may include a penalty notice or prosecution.

 Penalty notices are fines between £60 and £120 imposed on each parent of the individual child.
 Penalty notices may be used where a pupil’s absence has not been authorised by the school.
 It is therefore very important that you keep us informed of the reason if your child is absent and that no periods of unauthorised leave are taken.

 Following government guidelines, headteachers cannot grant any leave of absence unless in exceptional circumstances (refer to attendance policy).
 Therefore holidays can no longer be authorised.

 If a leave of absence for the purpose of a holiday is taken it will be unauthorised.